calledit/metric_depth_video_toolbox/README.md

 ./install_mvda.sh
 pip install open3d numpy

-# Follow this if you want to save videos with the avc1 codec which is required if you want to watch the exported videos on a Quest device (i think)
+# If you want to export directly to the avc1 codec using the --compress argument
 echo https://swiftlane.com/blog/generating-mp4s-using-opencv-python-with-the-avc1-codec/

 # if using headless linux